dog-ceo/guess-that-dog/README.md

 # Guess That Dog

-A Tensorflow model trained on the [dog.ceo](https://dog.ceo/) image set
+A Tensorflow model trained on the [dog.ceo](https://dog.ceo/) image set and a web app to serve predictions

 ## Training